Voice of America: Changes during the second Trump administration

 For the first time since VOA was founded in 1942, to counter Nazi propaganda during World War II, the network went dark in March.
 In some parts of the world, viewers wondered if the blank screens meant a coup had taken place in the U.S., Steve Herman, who recently retired from VOA after a 20-year career, told me.

 The decision to cut the service, which has primarily served to counter propaganda in authoritarian countries, was met with praise from Russian and Chinese state media pundits and condemnation by Reporters Without Borders, who said it sends a "chilling signal" to China and Russia that they "now have free rein to spread their propaganda unchecked."
-Since the cuts, Chinese state radio added more than 80 new frequencies, including some that VOA formerly used.
+Since the cuts, China Radio International added more than 80 new frequencies, including some that VOA formerly used.

 In response, lawsuits were filed against the Trump administration in March 2025.
 One lawsuit noted that some VOA employees were foreign nationals with J-1 visas and faced risks to their safety if they were forced to return to their home countries if their visas were to be revoked due to loss of employment.
 In March 2025, the District Court for the Southern District of New York issued a temporary restraining order, preventing the Trump administration from carrying out any further actions resulting from the executive order, including terminating staff, ending contracts, or closing offices.
 At the defendants' request, this case was transferred to the District of Columbia district court.

-On April 22, 2025, a preliminary injunction from the U.S. District Court for the District of Columbia ordered the Trump administration to 1) restore VOA and return its employees and contractors to work, 2) restore VOA's 2025 grants to Radio Free Asia and Middle East Broadcasting Networks, and 3) restore VOA as "a consistently reliable and authoritative source of news."
+On April 22, 2025, a preliminary injunction from the U.S. District Court for the District of Columbia ordered the Trump administration to 1) restore VOA and return its employees and contractors to work, 2) restore VOA's 2025 grants to Radio Free Asia (RFA) and Middle East Broadcasting Networks, and 3) restore VOA as "a consistently reliable and authoritative source of news."
 On May 3, a three-judge panel of the Court of Appeals for the District of Columbia Circuit stayed the first two parts of the injunction in a 2-1 decision, citing a lack of jurisdiction by the district court, one judge (appointed by Barack Obama) dissenting from the decision of the other two (who were both appointed by Donald Trump).
 The third part of the district court's injunction remains in effect.
 On August 25, the district court ordered Lake and two other defendants to sit for depositions before September 15 as "one final opportunity, short of a contempt trial" to show they were complying with the third part of the injunction.

 On May 6, 2025, Kari Lake announced that One America News (OAN), a far-right, pro-Trump network known for promoting conspiracy theories, will provide news coverage for VOA.
 Following the June 2025 Israeli strikes on Iran, several dozen Farsi-speaking VOA staffers were called back to work.

 On June 20, 2025, layoff notices were sent to 639 VOA employees, effectively shutting down the service.
 On June 29, the layoffs were rescinded by Kari Lake due to errors in the notices.